 The student must complete all other requirements as stated in the Graduate Catalog, to include:

 - Submission of a Program of Study, with the aid of his/her advisor and committee, outlining the planned coursework for the degree.

 - Submission of an application for graduation.
 This should be done the semester of intended graduation before the posted deadlines (see the Graduate College's webpage).

-A copy of the dissertation must be submitted to each member of the Supervisory Committee at least one (1) month prior to the final oral defense.
+A copy of the dissertation must be submitted to each member of the Supervisory Committee at least (1)two weeks prior to the final oral defense.
 The final oral defense will be announced formally in ASU Insight at least one (1) week prior to the final oral examination.
 The final copy of the dissertation must be submitted to the Dean of the Graduate College for format review at least ten (10) working days before the oral defense.
 After revisions required by the committee are made, five copies of the bound thesis are required: 2 go to the University Library, 1 goes to the Research Advisor, 1 goes to the Department, and 1 goes to the student.